 - A 9,000-square-foot putting green

-- Wind Creek Casino (PA does have real money online casinos) players’ lounge with an on-site sportsbook and social gaming app in which fans can bet for points instead of money.
+- Wind Creek Casino (There are real money online casinos in Pennsylvania) players’ lounge with an on-site sportsbook and social gaming app in which fans can bet for points instead of money.
 Accumulated points can be redeemed for beer, Wind Creek hotel stays and a trip to Aruba

 - Yuengling Sports Bar with food trucks plus a general concessions area, restrooms, picnic tables, bean bag chairs, giant Jenga, beer pong with tennis balls, cornhole, Battle Chip and Bean Bag Bucketz